Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 )
 ```

-We fit our model (making sure to process the dataframe with the categorizer first) and inspect the coefficients.
-Even with the few categoricals we used, we can see that we still get a lot of fixed effects.
+Fit the model making sure to process the dataframe with the Categorizer first and inspect the coefficients.

 ```python
 baseline_glm.fit(